 My son is going through this lovely stage where he throws a tantrum when he doesn’t get his way.
 It’s the best (she says with sarcasm)!
 Don’t be surprised if you have to compromise with your spouse on the monthly budget.
 In fact, EXPECT that you will have to compromise.
 Don’t throw a fit like a child and have an “all or nothing” attitude.
 Instead, go into this conversation prepared to create a solution that works for you and your spouse.

 Be Respectful And Timely

 Timing is everything!
 Don’t try to get your spouse on board with a budget in the middle of a sports game.
-Think about when your spouse is more open minded and willing to have longer discussions.
+Think about when your spouse is more open minded and willing to have long discussions.
 I know not to bother my husband with important conversations before 9:00am.
 He is more likely to discuss finances with me in the evening.
 Basically, know your audience.
 And when you approach your spouse, be respectful.
 Don’t nag or whine.
 Use a respectful tone and your spouse won’t put up a wall right away.

 Ultimately, remember that you and your spouse are a team.
 A successful team works together, communicates, and makes a plan.
-Teamwork can be hard and frustrating at times, but with effort and diligence you are able to reach your dreams.
+Teamwork can be hard and frustrating at times, but with effort and diligence, you are able to reach your dreams.